tw325/pd2-Final-TianshiWang-KevinKan/LOG.md

 - Edited Planet Spawning
 - ^Now random and evenly spaced.
 - worked on AI (4 new methods - strongest, weakest, biggestRed and smallestRed).
-- AI complete and working well!
+- Fixed glitches with AI

 *Tyler Wang* <br>
 - Implemented LinkedList version of Galcon, but was not successful.